 Sonicare DiamondClean and Oral B 7000 both come with a lot of highly advanced features, but they have one disadvantage that can turn many people off; the hefty price tag.

 One of the affordable alternatives to the top-end electric toothbrushes is the Oral B 3000.
 It offers 3 different cleaning modes and has most of the features you could expect from a toothbrush in its price range; 30-second timer, pressure sensor, and Oral-B’s Bluetooth technology.

 What about manual toothbrushes?

-Of course you can also use a manual toothbrush if you have braces.
-It’s a fact that manual toothbrushes can be just as effective as electric ones, as long as your brushing technique is perfect.
+Manual toothbrushes can be equally effective if you have braces, as long as your brushing technique is perfect.
 Remember that it’s not just about reaching the dentist’s recommended brushing time of 2 minutes, it’s about using the optimal brushing technique and clean teeth thoroughly.

 Remember to always look for a toothbrush with soft bristles to prevent enamel damages!

-How to brush your teeth if you wear braces
+How to brush your teeth if you are wearing braces